-After the abrupt economic slowdown verified in 2020 due to the COVID-19 shutdown measures to contain the pandemic, GDP registered in 2021 a positive variation of 5.5 %.
+After the abrupt economic slowdown verified in 2020 due to the COVID-19 shutdown measures to contain the pandemic, GDP registered since then a positive variation: 5.5% in 2021 and 6.6% in 2022.

-The primary energy consumption, which decreased by 8 % in 2020 compared to 2019 reflecting the economic effects of the pandemic, maintained in 2021 approximately the same level as 2019, representing an improvement in the energy intensity of the economy with a greater wealth created by unit of primary energy consumed.
+The primary energy consumption, which decreased by 7.4% in 2020 compared to 2019, reflecting the economic effects of the pandemic, continues to present in 2022 a lower level as compared to the prepandemic primary energy consumption (- 5% in relation to 2019), representing an improvement in the energy intensity of the economy with a greater wealth created by unit of primary energy consumed.

-Total emissions decreased 2.8 % in 2021 as compared to 2020.
+Total emissions increased 0.1 % in 2022 as compared to 2021.